Taxi Maxim: Kazakhstan

+Kyrgyzstan

+Laos

+Maxim launched in Laos on December 2024 with Vientiane as the first city.

 Malaysia

 Maxim has been working in Malaysia since the fall of 2018 and was actively expanding the operation area.
 By March 2020, the company was already operating in 35 cities.
+But starting from 24 July 2025, Maxim will cease operations in Malaysia due to allowing vehicles to operate without a valid permit, told by the Minister of Transport.
+Maxim has been appealing the order.